Why You Need Code Coverage Metrics

 Statement 3 : dividend <= value/dividend;

-Line coverage is vital as it provides us a first-hand impression of total lines of code covered with color code.
-In a single line, we can have multiple statements or conditions.
-RKTracer tool will highlight the parts of code or condition covered in three different colors.
+Line coverage is essential because it provides you with a bird’s-eye view of the total lines of code covered in testing.
+In a single line, there are usually two or more statements.
+The RKTracer tool will highlight which parts of code or conditions have been covered.

-With the RKTracer tool, you can check the summary of line coverage at the function level, source file level, and project level for better analysis.
-We can see all three colors in a single source code line based on conditional expressions executed for branches or conditions.
+The RKTracer tool lets you know the summary of line coverage at different levels for better analysis i.e., function, file, and project.
+We can see all three colors in a single source code line based on conditional expressions executed.
 Line coverage is dependent on the assessment of other formats of the code and hence is less reliable.

 For EX: variables, loops, conditions like “if,” “while,” “for,” or simple statements like a semicolon which is executable code, or anything ending with a semicolon is considered as a statement.
 Any empty statement with no machine code just ‘”;” a semicolon is not considered a statement.